-Type 303 is a non-magnetic, austenitic stainless steel which is non-hardenable by heat treatment.
+Type 303 stainless steel is a non-magnetic, austenitic steel which is non-hardenable by heat treatment.
 Its basic composition is 18% chromium and 8% nickel stainless steel.
 In addition, it contains selenium or sulfur, which makes it highly machinable.
 Type 303 was designed to show improved machinability than other similar materials but also hold good mechanical and corrosion resistant properties.
 In fact, it is its sulfur content that makes it the most readily machineable of the austenitic stainless steel family.
 However, the sulfur decreases type 303’s corrosion resistance slightly, and its toughness, comparatively, it is still a very good choice for parts that are heavily machined.
-Nuts and bolts, aircraft fittings, gears, screws, shafts, electrical boxes, and bushings are all made with type 303 for that purpose.
+Nuts and bolts, aircraft fittings, gears, screws, shafts, electrical boxes, and bushings are all made with type 303 stainless steel for that purpose.

 Type 304 Stainless Steel